viam-devrel/viamcodelabs/site/viamguides/src/workshop-plant-watering/workshop-plant-watering.md

     ```
     ![configure JSON](assets/configureJSON.png)
     > aside negative
-    > The `BOARD_NAME` is the default names for the Raspberry Pi when added to our Viam machine.
+    > The `BOARD_NAME` is the default name for the Raspberry Pi when added to our Viam machine.
 Other machine credentials can be found under the **CONNECT** tab, selecting an SDK, and toggling **Include API key** to reveal your credentials within the code sample.
         ![get credentials](assets/getCredentials.png)
 1.  **Save** your updates.
 1. You can test the code by updating the `process.py` file on your Raspberry Pi to swap the logic for the `detect_moisture` value from the pin connected to the moisture sensor. **Save** your code changes, and **Restart** the machine to see if the pump motor turns on when the plant has enough water.